OSE Class 120

 Hellenic Train Class 120, also known as Hellas Sprinter, is a class of electric locomotives operated by Hellenic Train.
 It is part of OSE's rolling stock.
-They were manufactured by Siemens and Krauss-Maffei in Germany.
+They were manufactured by Siemens and KraussMaffei in Germany.

 They are equipped with electric motors with a total power of 5000 kW and have been used in both passenger and freight trains on the Greek railways since 1999.
 It was the first and is currently the only class of fully electric locomotives of the Hellenic Railway Network and the main locomotives used between Athens and Thessaloniki.
 There are two other types of electric trains in the National Rail Network of Greece, the Siemens Desiro EMU (460 series) and the ΕΤR 470 (in service since 2022).

 Origins

-The HellasSprinter, strongly resembles the first generation EuroSprinter (and therefore is considered as such by many), a series of electric locomotives that also operated on the DB AG, RENFE (Serie 252) and CP (Serie 5600) networks.
+The HellasSprinter, strongly resembles the first generation EuroSprinter (and therefore is considered as such by many), a series of electric locomotives that also operated on the Deutsche Bahn, Renfe (Class 252) and CP (Class 5600) networks.

 In 1993, with the proclamation 2002/93, the Hellenic Railways Organization (OSE) held a tender for the supply of thermal and electrical locomotives, in the general context of the modernization of the normal amplitude network, and in the middle of a program for the renewal of engines, due to operating problems of its diverse and aging fleet.
-The collection included 25 diesel-electric locomotives, which constituted the series A.471 (Later 220) and 6 electric locomotives.
+The collection included 25 diesel-electric locomotives, which constituted the series A.471 (Later 220) and six electric locomotives.
 The diesel locomotives have a continuous power of 2100 kW, while the electric ones 5000 kW.
 OSE's goal was low maintenance costs, low fuel / electricity consumption, line protection, heating of passenger trains, execution of commercial and passenger trains at a speed of 160 km / h for diesels and 200 for the electrics and the convertibility of diesels to electrics.
-The winners of the competition were Siemens and Krauss-Maffei for the electrics and ABB Henschel AG (later ADtranz, now Bombardier) for the diesels.
+The winners of the competition were Siemens and KraussMaffei for the electrics and Henschel & Son for the diesels.